What type of data, and where does it come from

 In most cases, customers POST metadata to us.
 You don't need to include it along with the telemetry, you can send it to us at regular intervals, perhaps daily, or you can send it to us when it changes.
 You just need to ensure the device ids are consistent, and we'll take care of the rest.

-DevicePilot doesn't require that you treat these two types of data differently: you can send them all together or separately - whatever is easier for you.
+DevicePilot doesn't require that you treat Telemetry and Metadata differently: you can send them all together or separately - whatever is easier for you.
+And because DevicePilot is schemaless, you can ingest the data without configuring anything and make sense of it later.